ramankumarrudr/ImdbClone_DeltaX/README.md

 src_docker_version/$ sudo docker-compose build  (Takes Some time) src_docker_version/$ sudo docker-compose up  (This will run the django imdb_clone @ http://0.0.0.0:8000)
 ```
-You can edit and add movies , tvshows and actors using this app to delete you need to be superuser you can do that by navigating to
+You can edit and add movies , tvshows and actors using this app.To delete you need to be superuser you can do that by navigating to
 (http://0.0.0.0:8000/admin/) username - root , password = rootuser
 You can also create your own super user by using
 ```